TACC/coe-332-sp21/docs/week12/worker.rst

   * Workers will receive messages about new jobs to execute and performing the analysis steps.
   * Workers will oversee the execution of the analysis steps and update the database with the results.

-Therefore, our worker program is an example of daemon that will simply run in the background, waiting for new messages to arrive and executing the corresponding jobs.
+Therefore, our worker program is an example of a daemon that will simply run in the background, waiting for new messages to arrive and executing the corresponding jobs.

 We have actually already seen how to turn our Python code into a worker daemon.
 Let us recall that here: